Bright Snow Triggers Migraine 2022

-I wear sunglasses in the house most of the time but it still doesn’t touch nausea and aura the glare forces upon me.
-When my children nap I am forced to retire to my room which has blackout shades and curtains over them to provide me the cave I require.
+I wear sunglasses in the house most of the time, but it still doesn’t touch nausea and aura the glare forces upon me.
+When my children nap, I am forced to retire to my room with blackout shades and curtains over them to provide the cave I require.

-Leaving the house is obviously torturous.
-I’m prepared, as always, with sunglasses (*affiliate link) and a big hood to block out peripheral light.
+Leaving the house is torturous.
+I’m always prepared with sunglasses (*affiliate link) and a big hood to block out peripheral light.
 Driving escalates my pain instantly and without fail.
 There’s nothing more I know to do.
-I am not a bear and need to take my daughter to school, buy food for my family, and do other humanly tasks.
+I am not a bear and need to take my daughter to school, buy food for my family, and do other human tasks.
 It’s not realistic for me to hibernate.

 Is Bright Snow a Trigger for your Migraine Attacks?

 *if you purchase through the affiliate link I will be paid a small amount that is invested in the My Migraine Life website.
 Thank you!